siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 This does not mean a square-value can never carry a minus sign in ordinary notation.
-It means that such notation describes a rotated presentation, not an ultrareal value produced by a real negatively valued inner state.
+It means that such notation describes a rotated presentation, not an ultrareal value produced by a negative inner magnitude.

 The proof is direct.
 Let $U$ be a nonzero ultrareal:

 $$
-U=u^2,\qquad u\in\mathbb R,\qquad U>0.
+U=u^2,\qquad u\in\mathbb R_{\ge0},\qquad U>0.
 $$

-For any real inner state $r$, the square is nonnegative:
+For any allowed inner magnitude $r\in\mathbb R_{\ge0}$, the square is
+nonnegative:

 $$
 r^2\ge0.
 $$

-Therefore no real inner state can produce the minus-signed visible value of a positive ultrareal.
+Therefore no allowed inner magnitude can produce the minus-signed visible value of a positive ultrareal.
 If such an $r$ existed, then:

 $$
 r^2=-U.
 $$

 But the left side is nonnegative and the right side is below zero in ordinary signed notation.
-So a minus-signed visible value is not produced by a real inner state.
+So a minus-signed visible value is not produced by an allowed inner magnitude.

-A real negative inner state does something different.
-It changes the sign of the inner representative, but not the ultrareal value:

-$$
-(-u)^2 = u^2
-$$

-So $u$ and $-u$ expose the same positive ultrareal.
-A real negative inner state does not make a negative value.

-To obtain the ordinary minus-signed presentation of $U$, the inner state must leave the real inner line and take a quarter-turn:
+To obtain the ordinary minus-signed presentation of $U$, the inner magnitude must be supplied with a phase turn:

 $$
 i=e^{i\pi/2}.